 This is given expression by outcome 4 (decent employment through inclusive growth) and outcome 10 (protect and enhance our environmental assets and natural resources) of government's 2014-2019 Medium Term Strategic Framework.

-The mandate of the DEA is closely aligned with these outcomes.
-As such, the department prioritises the management, protection and conservation of South Africa's environment and natural resources.
+Government prioritises the management, protection and conservation of South Africa's environment and natural resources.